khairul169/garage-webui/README.md

 ### Authentication

-Enable authentication by setting `AUTH_USER_PASS` environment variable.
+Enable authentication by setting the `AUTH_USER_PASS` environment variable in the format `username:password_hash`, where `password_hash` is a bcrypt hash of the password.

 Generate the username and password hash using the following command:

 ```bash
 htpasswd -nbBC 10 "YOUR_USERNAME" "YOUR_PASSWORD"